wisoot/jwt-guard/README.md

 php artisan vendor:publish --provider="WWON\JwtGuard\Providers\JwtGuardServiceProvider"
 ```

-Then update jwt.php config to suit your project, run the migration, then you are good to go.
+Update `jwt.php` config to suit your project, run the migration, then you are good to go.

 ### Usage